shankerkarra/student-workbook/src/reflections/wk2/quiz2.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+let, var, const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is designed to performa a particular task by the set of code block written  using syntax "function functionname( parameter).
+The funtion is invoked, either by call from another function or button click.

 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+SOLID stands for Single responsive, open close, listov substitution, Interface segreation & dependency inversion Principle.

 ```
 **4.** Given this array: